sassoftware/sasoptpy/doc/guide/basics.rst

    print(so.to_optmodel(workspace))

-You can submit a workspace to a CAS server and retrieve the response using:
+You can submit a workspace to a CAS server and retrieve the response by using:

 .. ipython:: python